top of page

 Omalizumab (brand name Xolair) is an injectable medicine that binds allergy-type antibodies, called "immunoglobulin E" or "IgE" for short, that are circulating through the bloodstream.
 It was approved by the FDA in February 2024 for use in food allergy patients one year old and older who are at risk of life-threatening anaphylaxis.

 • It has been used for asthma since 2003, and it also has been used for chronic hives and nasal polyps.
-We have a lot of severe asthma and chronic hives patients who have received this medicine with significant relief.
+We have many severe asthma and chronic hives patients who have received this medicine with significant relief.

 • The concept is that this medicine soaks up most of the free-floating IgE allergy-type antibodies that provide the fuel for the fire of anaphylaxis (like the antibodies we see when we get food blood test values).

-• In one to two months of using the injection, it is likely to reduce the risk of anaphylaxis with accidental food allergen ingestion, making it easier not to worry about trace amounts in prepared foods, including in restaurants, bakeries, parties, day cares, and school settings.
+• In three to four months of using the injection, it is likely to reduce the risk of anaphylaxis with accidental food allergen ingestion.
+Its effect makes it easier not to worry about trace amounts in prepared foods, including in restaurants, bakeries, parties, day cares, and school settings.

-• This will not be a food allergy cure.
-It will be a shield against accidents, and we will not know when to discontinue it as long as someone has food allergy risks.
+• This is not a food allergy cure.
+It will be a shield against accidents.
 You will still be expected to avoid eating your food allergen(s) and to carry self-injectable epinephrine.
 If you stop receiving the medicine, you are likely to return back to your baseline food allergy risk.

 • It is likely to assist with successful and perhaps more speedy food desensitization with patients undergoing sublingual or oral immunotherapy.